indiu6/amazon-nextjs/README.md

 ## Little Tricks

-- use Emmet
+- Use Emmet
-- design Mobile view first using @media
+- Design Mobile view first using @media
+- If JIT or HotLoading doesn't working properly, 'CTRL + S' on tailwind.config.js

 ## Using npm